symfony/symfony-docs/book/forms.rst

 Form Theming
 ------------

-Every part of how a form renders can be customized.
-You're free to change how each form "row" renders, change the markup used to render errors, or even customize how a textarea tag should be rendered.
+Every part of how a form is rendered can be customized.
+You're free to change how each form "row" renders, change the markup used to render errors, or even customize how a ``textarea`` tag should be rendered.
 Nothing is off-limits, and different customizations can be used in different places.

-Symfony uses templates to render each and every part of a form, such as field ``label`` tags, ``input`` tags, error messages and everything else.
+Symfony uses templates to render each and every part of a form, such as ``label`` tags, ``input`` tags, error messages and everything else.

 In Twig, each form "fragment" is represented by a Twig block.
 To customize any part of how a form renders, you just need to override the appropriate block.